With cold weather coming in York, you may be wondering when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner During Summer

-A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and twigs out.
+A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and sticks out.

 Related: How Do I Know if My Air Conditioner is Running Properly?